 - I love the way you support your friends.

 Even when your child is experiencing pain, you can offer positive affirmations.
 For example, try being a calm and affirming presence for them, instead of a fixer, by saying things like:

 - That looks like it hurt.
 That happened to me once.
 It’s painful, and I’m right here beside you.

 - I know you worked hard for that award.
 It was important to you.
 But I’m so proud of your effort.

 - This project is challenging for you.
 You’ve never done anything like this before.
 But the truth is, I know you can do hard things.
 I believe in you.

 7. Tell the Truth

 Parents often want to shield kids from certain realities.
 Other times, grownups just don’t want to fess up to something they’ve done wrong.
 In both instances, kids not only can handle honesty, but they need it.
-During challenging times—whether it’s the pandemic, political unrest, or issues within the family—children can feel confused, scared, or angry.
+Children can feel confused, scared, or angry during challenging times—whether it’s the pandemic, political unrest, or issues within the family.
 So take the time to share what information you can in age-appropriate ways to help ease their anxieties and frustrations.
 And if you’ve lost your temper or made a mistake in how you emotionally handled a situation, apologize.
 Telling children the truth about hard situations and your shortcomings shows them that you value their feelings and respect them as the beautiful people they are.
 And that’s everything.